 The Air Quality Compliance Program works to ensure compliance at stationary sources of air pollution.
 The Compliance staff conducts inspections, responds to complaints, provides compliance assistance and pursues enforcement actions when necessary.

-Visible Emissions Evaluation Training and Testing Next Course: May 8-10, 2018
+Visible Emissions Evaluation Training and Testing Next Course: To Be Determined

 Location: Community College of Baltimore County (CCBC) - Essex Campus

 The classroom session will be held Tuesday beginning at 8:30 a.m.
 There will be no field session on Tuesday.
 The field sessions will be held on Wednesday and Thursday beginning at 8:00 a.m. each day.

 Classroom session: TBD Classroom location: To be determined